 Decks are a great addition to a home, providing extra space for barbecuing, entertaining, and relaxing.
-But like anything around the home, this expensive investment must be properly maintained for it to last for the long term.
-Outdoor items such as siding, fences, and decks need an annual or bi-annual application of protective coatings since they bear the brunt of weathering in the form of precipitation, wind, and sun.
-Missing one or two of these maintenance procedures can start a domino effect of deterioration that can be difficult, if not impossible to reverse.
-Once the wood starts to cup, bow, split, or exhibit a raised grain, the only solution is to replace individual deck boards.
+But like anything around the house, you must adequately maintain this expensive investment to last for the long term.
+Outdoor items such as siding, fences, and decks need an annual or bi-annual application of protective coatings since they bear the brunt of weathering by precipitation, wind, and sun.
+Missing one or two of these maintenance procedures can start a domino effect of deterioration that can be difficult, if not impossible, to reverse.
+Once the wood begins to cup, bow, split, or exhibit a raised grain, the only solution is to replace individual deck boards.

-Paint the deck in the driest season that your area annually experiences.
-The best relative humidity (RH) levels for any exterior painting tend to be in the 40 to 50 percent range.
+Planning the days that you will be painting is essential.
+The best time of year to do the painting is before it gets too hot or too cold.
+Paint the deck in the driest season that your area annually experiences, and look at your weather forecast.
+The best relative humidity levels for any exterior painting are in the 40 to 50 percent range.
 Start early in the day, but not so early that the deck is still covered with dew.
 Avoid hot, direct sun as this causes the paint to dry too quickly.
+Measure the deck to calculate how much paint you'll need.
+And clean the deck surfaces before you start painting.
+A deck cleaner will remove stains caused by dirt, mildew, or algae.

 Equipment / Tools